CTE

 Students will be introduced to the fundamentals of building and programming a robot.
 Implementing the Engineering Design Process throughout the course, students will work respectfully and responsibly with others in exchanging and evaluating ideas in building and programming a robot to perform a variety of tasks.
 Utilizing engineering notebooks as a tool, students will also be expected to document and analyze their performance throughout the process in evaluating the progress of their robot as it performs in a variety of challenges.

-7 – Restaurant and Food Service Career Pathway
+9 – Restaurant and Food Service

 - Overview